DocuSign Inc Earnings - Q1 2026 Analysis & Highlights

 Key Financial Results

-Q1 revenue was $830 million, up 9% year-over-year, with approximately 1.6 percentage point benefit from foreign exchange rates.
+Q1 revenue reached $830 million, up 9% year-over-year, with approximately 1.6 percentage point benefit from foreign exchange rates.

 Non-GAAP gross margin ended at 81.5%, down year-over-year as expected compared to Q1 of fiscal 2026.